René Laubies

-René Laubies (1917–2006) was a Colonial French painter, translator, traveler and writer associated with the Lyrical Abstraction, Arte Informale and Tachism movements though particularly linked to the Nuagisme (Cloudism) painters.
+René Laubies was a Colonial French painter, translator, traveler and writer associated with the Lyrical Abstraction, Arte Informale and Tachism movements though particularly linked to the Nuagisme (Cloudism) painters.

-Laubies was born in Cholon in the Imperial French Colony of Cochin-china to a well-off family.
+Biography

 His father was Réunionnaise French-Colonial.
 His mother was of solid Sinitic roots from a line of upland Phu-Ly Dynasty of Annamese Mandarins.

 Laubies was the recipient of the coveted Fénéon Prize for visual art in 1954.
 He collaborated with American poet Robert Creeley.

-Laubies died in India on 13 November 2006.